Basic Transport Mechanisms

 d.
 X is not filtered at the glomerulus.

-(a) A substance moving by a Tm-limited system cannot move paracellularly.
-It moves transcellularly via transporters that have an upper limit ...
+A. A substance moving by a Tm-limited system cannot move paracellularly.
+It moves transcellularly via transporters that have an upper limit to their capacity ...